-NOTE 14: CONVERTIBLE AND REDEEMABLE CONVERTIBLE PREFERRED STOCK AND STOCKHOLDERS' DEFICIT (Cont.)
+NOTE 14.
+CONVERTIBLE AND REDEEMABLE CONVERTIBLE PREFERRED STOCK AND STOCKHOLDERS' DEFICIT (Cont.)

-Pursuant to the Plans, the Company reserved 45,482,679 shares of common stock for issuance.
-Following the adoption of a new option policy, the Company has reserved an additional 18,106,866 shares of common stock.
-As of December 31, 2020 and March 31, 2021 (unaudited), an aggregate of 24,610 and 67,954 shares of common stock of the Company were still available for future grants under the 2017 Plan.
 Each option granted under the Plans is exercisable until the earlier of ten years (or 20 years if granted under the 2007 Israeli Stock Option Plan) from the date of the grant of the option.
 The options vest primarily over a four year period.
 Any options that are forfeited or not exercised before expiration become available for future grants.